aws-samples/dify-self-hosted-on-aws/README.md

 npx cdk destroy --force
 # If you encountered an error during the deletion, please retry.
 It happens sometimes.
 ```

+If you set `customEcrRepositoryName` and have run the `copy-to-ecr.ts` script, please remove the container repository and images in it manually.

 ## Cost